rtzi-hub/rtzi-hub/README.md

 -  Completed an intensive 1000-hour DevOps course
 -  Worked on hands-on projects with Terraform, AWS, Docker, and Kubernetes
 -  Always learning new tools and improving my skills
--  Looking for my first DevOps role where I can learn and contribute
+- Actively looking for a DevOps role where I can grow, contribute, and apply my hands-on skills

 ## 🛠️ Tools & Technologies